About Insulin NovoRapid Vials 10 mL

 - itching

-- redness and swelling of your skin (dermatitis)
+- Dermatitis is characterized by redness and swelling of the skin.

-- reactions at the injection site, such as itching, rash, skin thickening, or pits at the injection site (lipodystrophy),
+- Reactions at the injection site, including itching, rash, skin thickening, or pits at the injection site (lipodystrophy),

 - weight gain.

-Before using NovoRapid insulin, talk to your doctor if you:
+Before using NovoRapid insulin, ask your doctor if you:

 - Take other medicines, especially ones called TZDs (thiazolidinediones).